Core Characteristics of Web 2.0 Services

 User-centered Design

 A web design which is created in a way that it fulfills every possible need of the end user and empowers the user to perform certain customizations within the design.
-User-centered designs are cleaner, often ajax based and easy to navigate.
+User-centered designs are clean, often Ajax based and easy to navigate.
 The appearance of the design is given a special preference while creating such a design. iGoogle, a customizable Google homepage is one of the most appropriate examples of a User-centered design.

 Every small unit of contribution is important to a Web 2.0 service.
 Millions of such contributions eventually lead the website to state of higher relevance.
-For instance, any conventional Media company (employing hundreds of reporters) has today been easily beaten by blogging platforms like Blogger and WordPress in producing extremely frequent and relevant content as millions of users are acting as a contributor, building up a large resource within much lesser span of time
+For instance, any conventional Media company (employing hundreds of reporters) has today been easily beaten by blogging platforms like Blogger and WordPress in producing extremely frequent and relevant content as millions of users are acting as a contributor, building up a large resource within a much lesser span of time

 Web as Platform